MERINGUES ARE FOR EVERY DAY

 What could be easier than Meringues?
 Well, maybe a lot of things.
 But they are easy enough, and impressive enough, that they are worth making.
 And The Joy of Cooking, has a wonderful little recipe for them, which with just a little tweaking, will give you perfect meringue kisses every time.
 This is the type of little thing you can bring to a party or give as a gift, which people will ask for again.
 And you know, that’s the praise we are all after when we cook.

-“Cook” is almost not an applicable word with the recipe, as you turn the oven o! as soon as you put these in it.
+“Cook” is almost not an applicable word with the recipe, as the oven is set to a minimal 200 degrees.
 Nevertheless, you will be branded a chef when you produce these little delights.
 Here’s all it takes:

 Cream of Tarter

 The process is simple.

 Preheat the oven to 200 degrees.

 HALF AN EGG IS BETTER THAN NO EGG AT ALL

 Separate the egg whites from the yolks.
 You can save the yolks for another dish, like hollandaise, if you wish.
 Or store them in a tightly capped container, as I do, for up to four days, in the refrigerator, until you realize you aren’t going to actually use them for anything after all, and then throw them away.

 Once you have the egg whites separated, you put them in a mixer with a tiny bit of Cream of Tarter.
 What you will do with all the rest of that container of Cream of Tarter, I just couldn’t tell you.
 There needs to be a Cream of Tarter cookbook, because you only use about 1/8 – 1/4 teaspoon of it here.